rclone/rclone/docs/content/rc.md

 This takes the following parameters

-- fs - a remote name string eg "drive:"
+- fs - a remote name string e.g. "drive:"
-- remote - a path within that remote eg "dir"
+- remote - a path within that remote e.g. "dir"
 - url - string, URL to read from
  - autoFilename - boolean, set to true to retrieve destination file name from url See the [copyurl command](/commands/rclone_copyurl/) command for more information on the above.